ingewortel/artistoo-supplements/applications/README.md

 ### Application S2: Slide set
 An example slideshow containing a live Artistoo simulation.
-The slides were built using the [https://revealjs.com](revealjs framework), which allows users to build slidesets in HTML.
+The slides were built using the [revealjs framework](https://revealjs.com), which allows users to build slidesets in HTML.
 To view, please download the repository and open `applications/slides-example/index.html` in your web browser.
 The simulations here use the artistoo build in the `build/` folder, so if files are moved elsewhere, please check and